The potting mix indoor gardeners use to sustain houseplants can help or hinder their plants.

 What potting mix you use can be determined by what plant you have.
 I deliberately leave this section a bit open-ended, though, because there is a lot of personal preference involved in potting mix choice including whether you want to alter the ingredients of your potting mix based on the species of plant you are caring for.

-For example, while most plants like well-draining mix, there are some that prefer to have some level of moisture at all times.
+For example, while most plants like a well-draining mix, there are some that prefer to have some level of moisture at all times.
 For these plants, you could consider a denser potting medium.

 Some examples of plants that like to have a level of moisture at all times are calatheas, marantas, and oxalis.